Marilyn Gladu: Political career

 In April 2020, Gladu sparked controversy in an interview with Melanie Irwin of Blackburn Radio by promoting a controversial and unproven treatment for COVID-19.
 At that time, Gladu referred to the treatment of “hydroxychloroquine, with azithromycin and zinc sulphate” as having a “nearly 100 per cent recovery rate”.
 Gladu responded to the reports claiming that her "comments were taken out of context and do not accurately represent the full plan needed."
-Sarnia Mayor Mike Bradley called Gladu's comments "surprising, disappointing and not reflective of what medical experts in Canada and the United States have been saying.".
+Sarnia Mayor Mike Bradley called Gladu's comments "surprising, disappointing and not reflective of what medical experts in Canada and the United States have been saying."

 In June 2021, Gladu publicly opposed and voted against Bill C-6, an act that would end the practice of conversion therapy in Canada.
-The Bill passed in the House of Commons but did not pass through the Senate.
-Conservatives subsequently brought a unanimous consent motion to pass the amended conversion therapy bill at all stages in 2021.
+In December 2020, Gladu had petitioned the Government to narrow the definition of conversion therapy to exclude pastoral care, voluntary sought counselling, or prayer.
+The bill passed in the House of Commons, but did not pass in the Senate before the legislative session ended in August 2021 following the dissolution of Parliament for the 2021 federal election.
+Conservatives subsequently brought a unanimous consent motion to pass the amended conversion therapy bill at all stages in December 2021.
+The Government's amended bill expanded on the former Bill C-6 to protect all Canadians, regardless of their age, from the harms of conversion therapy practices and to promote the dignity and equality of lesbian, gay, bisexual, transgender, queer and Two-Spirit (LGBTQ2) persons.

-In 2022, Gladu introduced Bill C-228, the Pension Protection Act to protect pensioners in cases of company bankruptcy.
-The bill passed unanimously in the House of Commons and is currently before the Senate.
+In 2022, Gladu introduced Bill C-228, a private member's bill to protect pensioners in cases of company bankruptcy.
+The bill passed unanimously in the House of Commons and the "Pension Protection Act" received royal assent in April 2023.

-In addition to English, Gladu speaks French.

 In December 2023, Gladu introduced a bill that would declare December to be Christian Heritage Month.
+The bill died on the order paper at the end of the parliamentary session in January 2025, when the 44th Canadian Parliament was dissolved leading up to the 2025 federal election.

+She was again elected chair of the Canadian House of Commons Standing Committee on the Status of Women in the 45th Canadian Parliament in 2025.

+On April 8, 2026, Gladu crossed the floor to join the Liberal Party, the fourth Conservative MP to cross the floor to the Liberals during the 45th Canadian Parliament, and fifth MP overall to cross the floor to the Liberals during that parliament.

+At the time of the 2025 Canadian federal election, she lived in Camlachie, Ontario.